twoquestions/twoquestions.github.io/_posts/2015-08-21-now-to-focus.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Now to focus!"
 date:   2015-08-21 18:00:00
-categories: jekyll update
+categories:
 ---

 Now that I've done some thinking, I think I'll focus on C dev with